 I invited Gifford (yes, my classmate from before) to help out, and the work from start to finish was about 8 months of intense analysis and figure-making.
 The paper ended up with two strong ratings (4.5/5, 5/5) and two unenthusiastic ratings (2.5/5, 3/5), so the compromise was that it ended up shepherded (a paper deemed borderline but asked to make specific changes to be acceptable) to guide us to "accept".
-This made us nervous for longer, but after this paper got in, I wrote to Eddie, "You've earned your golden ticket to grad school :-) congrats!" and he chose to do a Ph.D. at the University of Washington, where I had just graduated from.Masters of Control: Behavioral Patterns of Simultaneous Unit Group Manipulation in StarCraft 2.
+This made us nervous for longer, but after this paper got in, I wrote to Eddie, "You've earned your golden ticket to grad school :-) congrats!" and he chose to do a Ph.D. at the University of Washington, my own alma mater.Masters of Control: Behavioral Patterns of Simultaneous Unit Group Manipulation in StarCraft 2.
 Eddie Yan, Jeff Huang, Gifford Cheung.
 CHI 2015.

 While teaching my graduate seminar, I was overwhelmed by the enthusiasm of the students so I started assigning projects that students could recycle into research.
 This became the first of a few papers that were born from class projects in my HCI seminars.
 Each student worked on their own mini-study, and we combined it into a meta analysis, which is a formula that worked for a couple more papers in later years as well.